Dashi-Media/easy-pricing-tables-free/readme.txt

 *   Easy Pricing Tables works with any WordPress theme you have installed.
 After creating your first pricing table using Easy Pricing Tables, you can publish your pricing tables anywhere on your site using a shortcode.

+* Gutenberg / WordPress 5.0 compatible.
+This plugin lets you create pricing table blocks, which you can add to your website using WordPress' new content editor.

 = Easy Pricing Tables - WordPress Pricing Table Plugin Features =

 *   Works with any WordPress theme
 *   Responsive WordPress Pricing Tables
+*   WordPress 5.0 and Gutenberg support - add pricing table blocks to your site
 *   Intuitive User Interface - building pricing tables has never been easier
 *   Built-in Conversion Rate Optimization Best Practices
 *   Create Unlimited Pricing Table Rows
 *   Customize Your Pricing Table Design: Font-size, Color Pickers and Rounded Borders.
 *   Use Drag & Drop To Reorder WordPress Pricing Tables Columns
 *   Featured Your Most Popular Easy Pricing Tables Column
 *   Custom CSS - Add Custom CSS to your Pricing Table